corefan/xenko-docs/en/manual/game-studio/use-assets.md

 ## Load assets from code

 You can load assets at runtime and use them in your scripts.
-To do this, use [ContentManager](xref:SiliconStudio.Xenko.Engine.IScriptContext.Content).

-### Example code
-This script loads a model at runtime and adds it to the scene.

 ```cs
 // Load a model (replace URL with valid URL)